dbigham/ARC/TaskNotes/1bfc4729/notes.md

 #### Finding Rules from Object Mappings

-When we group object mappings by the color of the input object, we see that the shape of the corresponding output object becomes predictable.
+When we group object mappings by the Y value of the input object, we see that the shape of the corresponding output object becomes predictable.